valderman/4koma/README.md

-    // You can also access properties on objects inside lists val userNames = tomlDocument["user", "name"] // <- returns listOf("Alice", "Bob") }
+    // You can also access properties on objects inside lists val userNames = tomlDocument["user", "name"] // <- returns listOf("Alice", "Bob")

+    // Need to remap some names between your config file and your model types? data class RemappedConfig(val users: List<User>) {
+        data class User(val userName: String, val userSecret: String) }
+    val remappingDecoder = TomlDecoder.default
+        .withMapping<RemappedConfig>("user" to "users")
+        .withMapping<RemappedConfig.User>("name" to "userName", "password" to "userSecret")
+    val remappedConfig = tomlDocument.decode<RemappedConfig>(remappingDecoder)

+    // You can also use entirely custom decoder functions val censoringDecoder = TomlDecoder.default.with { it: TomlValue.String ->
+        if (it.value in listOfBadWords) {
+            // We don't allow any swearing in our strings! it.value.map { '*' }.joinToString("")
+        } else {
+            it.value
+        }
+    }
+    val censoredConfig = tomlDocument.decode<Config>(censoringDecoder)
+}
 ```
 For more detailed information, see the [API documentation](https://jitpack.io/cc/ekblad/4koma/latest/javadoc/).